I Hate Childbirth, But There Is That Bliss

 Donate an old phone (even broken ones) or do a phone drive for Hope Phones to help medical workers be able to keep in contact with their patients in developing countries.

 In the United States, we need help too.
 We have one of the worst first day of death rates of the industrialized nations (Rich World).
+I don’t want to fight about c-sections or medical inductions (the typical direction this conversation would go).
+Instead, what can you do about it?
 It isn’t too difficult to become a dula (birthing advocate), or otherwise take on a volunteer role for support groups helping new mothers.

 There is a lot to learn and great ideas of how to be an advocate for these little ones at Child Health Now.